SpenceKonde/DxCore/megaavr/extras/SerialImplementationNotes.md

 ## Serial performance (or lack therof) and bloat
-These re some thoughts from attemping to reimplement the ISRs in assembly.
+These re some thoughts from attempting to reimplement the ISRs in assembly.
 Both large ISRs have the primary problem, that is, the isr calling a function and generating excessive prologue and epilogue.

 These are some unedited musings